 On the other hand, other circumstances like natural disasters can bring new challenges to housing affordability.
 With many natural disasters, including significant and repetitive flooding, occurring since 2015, Houston's housing stock has dwindled because some homes were deemed uninhabitable.
-This lessens the supply of marketable housing units, which subsequently augments the already increased demand for housing due to population growth and amplifies the market barrier to affordable housing.
+This lessens the supply of marketable housing units, which subsequently augments the already increased demand for housing due to population growth.
+This dynamic shifts the market, amplifying the market barrier to affordable housing.

-Due to financial trends following the COVID-19 pandemic and that continue today, the cost of housing continues to increase.
+Due to due to financial trends that began following the COVID-19 pandemic and that continue today, the cost of housing continues to increase.
 This includes a continued labor shortage and increased material costs, especially for construction materials that include the use of semiconductors like home appliances.
-The continued rise in prices not only impacts building costs directly but also, ultimately affects the affordability of new home developments and home repairs.
+The continued rise in prices not only impact building costs directly but also ultimately affects the affordability of new home developments and home repairs.